MuluCode/Alterity/README.md

 ### Install frontend dependencies

 1. Open a new terminal
-2. Navigate to the server folder `cd server`
+2. Navigate to the server folder `cd client`
 3. Install the required packages `yarn install`
 4. Start server `yarn start`